Wr4thon/gorabbitmq/README.md

 # WIP

-please don't use this yet, as I have to change some things around.
+Please don't use this yet, as I have to change some things around.
 Naming is still not final and will change in the future.

+## INFO

-This Lib is a wrapper around the Go RabbitMQ Client Library. https://github.com/streadway/amqp
+This libary is a wrapper around the Go RabbitMQ Client Library. https://github.com/streadway/amqp

 Supported Go Versions